deecodegit/heart-disease-prediction-model/README.md

 # ❤ Heart Disease Prediction Web App

 ## Project Overview
-This project predicts the risk of heart disease for a patient based on clinical features using machine learning. the main objective is to build an *end-to-end ml pipeline* that includes data preprocessing, model training, evaluation, and deployment as a *flask web app* with a user-friendly, pastel-themed interface.
+This project predicts the risk of heart disease for a patient based on clinical features using machine learning.
+The main objective is to build an *end-to-end ml pipeline* that includes data preprocessing, model training, evaluation, and deployment as a flask web app.

 The app provides:
 - Real-time predictions for new patient data